 The kitchen was a pale yellow, and a couple coats of white (Aesthetic White by Sherwin Williams) have made the room seem like a completely different space.

 You gotta love a good before and after, right?!

-I have to say the Aesthetic White goes on pretty gray – I was nervous I wouldn’t like it when I first started painting – but I love the color when it dries.
+I have to say that Aesthetic White goes on pretty gray – I was nervous I wouldn’t like it when I first started painting – but I love the color when it dries.

 This back foyer was a blank wall in our kitchen.
 I’m so glad we found a way to use the space.
-You can see more of the back foyer here.
+You can see more of our small mudroom here.

 2. New hardware

 It’s amazing what some cabinet handles can do for a kitchen.

 The ones that were in there were just not our style and honestly so grimy I couldn’t scrub them clean.

 We needed handles that were 5″ long, which aren’t the easiest to find.
 I came across these handles from D. Lawless Hardware and loved them.
 They’re perfect in this kitchen.